b-cubed-eu/documentation/src/content/docs/software/dubicube/bootstrap-method-cubes.md

 As stated in the documentation, it is also possible to bootstrap a dataframe.
 In this case, set the argument `processed_cube = FALSE`.
-This is implemented allow for flexible use of simple dataframes, while still encouraging the use of `b3gbi::process_cube()` as default functionality.
+This is implemented to allow for flexible use of simple dataframes, while still encouraging the use of `b3gbi::process_cube()` as default functionality.

 ```r
 bootstrap_results_df <- bootstrap_cube(